alinaerf/garage/README.md

 ## Features

-- Input a WithGarage listing URL.
+- Input a Garage listing URL.
 - Validates the URL format.
 - Fetches listing details from a backend API.
 - Displays key listing information including title, brand, year, price, description, and an image.